Explore the categories below to learn more about being emergency prepared at uvu

 2. Call 911 for emergency assistance.

-3. Send someone to meet emergency personnel at the building entrance and guide them to the emergency location.
+3. Send someone to meet emergency personnel at the building entrance and guide them to the location.

 1. Complete the UVU Injury/Accident Report Form on UVU’s Risk Management website.